-Malaysia has become a popular travel destination because of its rich cultural heritage, the unique blend of Indian, Chinese and Malay culture and the wide array of annual festivities.
-It is also a home to beautiful beaches and authentic crafts and international fine dining which allures tourist from all over the world.
-While Malaysia tour packages can be easier and more convenient to travel, we are here to give you the brief highlights that you have been wanting ever since you started planning your trip.
+Malaysia has become a popular travel destination because of its rich cultural heritage, the unique blend of Indian, Chinese, Malay culture, and the vast array of annual festivities.
+It is also home to beautiful beaches, authentic crafts, and international fine dining, alluring tourists worldwide.
+While Malaysia tour packages can be more comfortable and convenient to travel, we are here to give you the brief highlights you have wanted ever since you started planning your trip.

-Penang paints an image of soft, sandy beaches and therefore nicknamed “Pearl of the Orient”.
-George Town, another small colonial area is a UNESCO world heritage site that is very popular amongst photographers and art enthusiasts.
-Pulau Penang, a small island in Penang gives you the opportunity to witness the breathtaking cityscapes from afar.
-The durian farms nearby is another popular destination for visitors of Pulau Penang.
+Penang paints an image of soft, sandy beaches and therefore nicknamed “Pearl of the Orient.”
+George Town, another small colonial area, is a UNESCO world heritage site that is very popular amongst photographers and art enthusiasts.
+Pulau Penang, a small island in Penang, allows you to witness the breathtaking cityscapes from afar.
+The durian farms nearby are another popular destination for visitors of Pulau Penang.

-Melaka or Malacca, is a charming city and a UNESCO world heritage site because of its history in trade and the multicultural influence that the trade encouraged in the city.
-Located in the southwestern pensinsula, the panomaric beauty from the Taming Sari Revolving Tower is breathtaking.
+Melaka or Malacca is a charming city and a UNESCO world heritage site because of its history in trade and the multicultural influence that the business encouraged in the city.
+Located in the southwestern peninsula, the panoramic beauty from the Taming Sari Revolving Tower is breathtaking.
 Stadthuys is a popular landmark and is famous for its blazing red walls.
-It was later converted into a ethnography and history museum
+It was later converted into an ethnography and history museum.

-The capital city of Malaysia, Kuala Lumpur, is a unique blend of art, food and architecture.
+The capital city of Malaysia, Kuala Lumpur, is a unique blend of art, food, and architecture.
 They have stunning temples embellished with Chinese architecture.
-The Islamic Arts Museum in Kuala Lumpur dates back to the times when the Malays embraced islam with open arms.
-It houses artifacts from India, China and many other Middle Eastern and Arab countries round the world.
+The Islamic Arts Museum in Kuala Lumpur dates back to when the Malays embraced Islam with open arms.
+It houses artifacts from India, China, and many other Middle Eastern and Arab countries worldwide.

-Langkawi is one of the most natural landscape in Malaysia and is a popular choice for couple getaways and honeymoons.
-The vast, open roads lead you to the picturesque beaches of Pantai Cenang, Datai Bay, Tanjhung Rhu and many more.
+Langkawi is one of Malaysia’s most natural landscapes and is a popular choice for couple getaways and honeymoons.
+The vast, open roads lead you to the picturesque beaches of Pantai Cenang, Datai Bay, Tanjung Rhu, and many more.
 You can walk around the Langkawi Sky Bridge or take the cable car ride.
-It is also a popular shopping destination with all the malls with showrooms of every other high-end brand including furniture, electronics, antiques and apparel.
+It is also a popular shopping destination with all the malls with showrooms of every other high-end brand, including furniture, electronics, antiques, and apparel.